Qualitatively distinct mechanisms of noise-induced escape in diffusively coupled bistable elements: Discussion

 \section{Discussion}

-To analyze noise-induced escape in large ensembles of bistable elements, we derived effective one-dimensional dynamics in three regimes.
-In the weak-coupling regime below $K_1$, we obtained nonlinear mean-field Fokker-Planck equation (NlinMFFPE).
-In the strong-coupling regime beyond $K_2$, stochastic mean-field dynamics (SMFD) was derived.
-In the intermediate regime between $K_1$ and $K_2$, both NlinMFFPE and SMFD reduced to deterministic mean-field dynamics (DMFD).
-The ensemble is synchronized when $K > K_1$, in the sense that one can characterize the collective escape only by tracking the mean field.
-In contrast, escapes are non-synchronous in the weak-coupling regime, as the distribution $p_1$ is necessary for capturing the process.
-Among the two ``synchronized'' (i.e. intermediate and strong-coupling) regimes, the fluctuation of the mean field is crucial for the collective escape in the strong-coupling regime, while only the variance within the ensemble is sufficient in the intermediate regime.
+To analyze noise-induced escape in fully connected populations of bistable elements, we derived effective one-dimensional dynamics in three regimes of coupling strength $K$.
+In the weak-coupling regime below $K_1$, we obtained nonlinear mean-field Fokker-Planck equation (NlinMFFPE) [Eq.~\eqref{eq:nlinmffpe}].
+In the strong-coupling regime beyond $K_2$, stochastic mean-field dynamics (SMFD) [Eq.~\eqref{eq:smfd}] was derived.
+In the intermediate regime between $K_1$ and $K_2$, both NlinMFFPE and SMFD reduced to deterministic mean-field dynamics (DMFD) [Eq.~\eqref{eq:dmfd}].
+The population is synchronized when $K > K_1$, in the sense that one can characterize the collective escape only by tracking the mean field.
+In contrast, escapes are non-synchronous in the weak-coupling regime, as the distribution $p_1$ is necessary for describing the collective dynamics.
+Among the two synchronized (i.e., intermediate and strong-coupling) regimes, whereas the fluctuation of the mean field is crucial for the collective escape in the strong-coupling regime, only the variance within the population is sufficient in the intermediate regime.
 In short, we identified three qualitatively distinct mechanisms of collective noise-induced escape.
 Importantly, all mechanisms involve the interplay of nonlinearity, diffusive coupling, and dynamical noise.

 We emphasize that, although both previous studies and our research have divided the parameter space into three regimes, our classification is different from the previous one based on bifurcations.
-Indeed, our weak-coupling regime spans all --- i.e. weak-coupling, slow-domino, and fast-domino --- regimes of the literature~\cite{berglund2007Metastability,ashwin2017Fast}, as seen from $\rmsub{K}{b} < K_1$.
+Indeed, our weak-coupling regime spans all --- i.e., weak-coupling, slow-domino, and fast-domino --- regimes proposed in the literature~\cite{berglund2007Metastability,ashwin2017Fast}, as seen from $\rmsub{K}{b} < K_1$, where $\rmsub{K}{b}$ is the largest bifurcation point.
 Interestingly, in the marginal region between $\rmsub{K}{b}$ and $K_1$, escapes are non-synchronous in the sense discussed above, even though non-uniform steady states no longer exist.